-Some third party companies also offer guided hikes and walks through El Yunque.
-The Princess and I took one of these tours during our visit in 2014, offered by Enchanted Island Eco Tours.
-Whether you go it alone or as part of an organized tour, the El Yunque Rainforest is an amazing natural wonder and one of the 5 Best things to do in San Juan on a Cruise.
+Some third-party companies also offer guided hikes and walks through El Yunque.
+We took one of these tours during our visit in 2014.
+Whether you go it alone or as part of an organized tour, the El Yunque Rainforest is an amazing natural wonder.

 See the Bioluminescent Waters

 If you want to stay on the main land, then you can explore the bioluminescence at Laguna Grande in Fajardo.
-About 75 minutes from San Juan, a variety of tours are available including a night time kayak tour which is offered by Enchanted Eco Tours.
-After a safety briefing, all travelers are provided a life jacket and led to the bay where you can kayak and immerse yourself in the blue glow for close to two hours.
+About 75 minutes from San Juan, a variety of tours are available to experience this natural attraction.

 Located in the Vieques Bay, off the southeastern coast of the main island of Puerto Rico, sits Mosquito Bay.
 A short boat ride to this region is well worth the trek as this bay was rated by the Guinness Book of World Records as the brightest bay in the world.
-Again, several tour options are available, including a motorized tour of the bay complete with informative guides and plenty of time to see the bioluminescence in action.
-No matter which body of water you choose to explore, seeing this one-of-a-kind natural wonder is definitely one of the 5 best things to do in San Juan on a cruise.
+Again, several tour options are available, complete with informative guides and plenty of time to see the bioluminescence in action.

 If you are visiting San Juan, then you may want a little rest and relaxation, or as the locals may say, a siesta.
-If your idea of vacation includes a beach break, then you are in luck as there are some very nice and easy to get to beaches near this port, making a beach break one of the 5 best things to do in San Juan on a Cruise.
+If your idea of a vacation includes a beach break, then you are in luck as there are some very nice and easy to get to beaches near this port.

-If you are looking for a family friendly beach that offers nice calm waters and plenty of sand then the Ocean Park Beach should be your destination.
-This wide beach is open to the public and includes regular security to ensure everyone is safe.
+If you are looking for a family-friendly beach that offers nice calm waters and plenty of sand then Ocean Park Beach should be your destination.
+This wide beach is open to the public.
 A bit more secluded than the other beaches, you will need to walk quite a ways to get things like drinks and food, so pack your day bag appropriately when visiting.
-The beach can get livelier on the weekends when the “locals” come out to play.

 Tours of the distillery run frequently throughout the day with three different options available.
 The tour includes information about the history of the Bacardi family, along with how the rum is made, and you can even get some great new recipes to try at home.
 A basic tour, which lasts about an hour, includes a stop at the visitor center and a welcome drink.

 Have you traveled to San Juan, Puerto Rico?
 What are some of your favorite things to do while at this port of call?
-Drop us an anchor below to let your fellow travelers know about your experiences on the island to help them plan their own cruise vacation!
+Drop us an anchor below to help fellow cruisers plan their own cruise vacation!